 We will now try strong induction.

 QED Faulty Applications of InductionMiss out on the base case(s).
-Claim: Every number is odd.
-Sproof by “strong induction”
+Claim: Every number Sproof by “strong induction”

 QED??
 The proof failed because the Induction hypothesis proof is flawed.
 Let us split the proof step by step.